ORSERDU logo

 • Number of PFS events: 62 (54%) with ORSERDU vs 78 (69%) with fulvestrant or AI1

-• Prespecified, descriptive analyses: PFS rates at 3, 6, 12, and 18 months are based on Kaplan-Meier estimates and are not powered to detect statistical difference at these time points.
-3 months: ORSERDU 55.9% (95% CI: 45.8-66.1) vs fulvestrant or AI 39.6% (95% CI: 29.4-49.7); 6 months: ORSERDU 40.8% (95% CI: 30.1-51.4) vs fulvestrant or AI 19.1% (95% CI: 10.5-27.8); 12 months: ORSERDU 26.8% (95% CI: 16.2-37.4) vs fulvestrant or AI 8.2% (95% CI: 1.3-15.1); 18 months: ORSERDU 24.3% (95% CI: 13.7-35.0) vs fulvestrant or AI (NE)3
+*AI therapy included anastrozole, letrozole, or exemestane.1 †Prespecified, descriptive analyses: PFS rates at 3, 6, 12, and 18 months were estimated using Kaplan–Meier methodology and were not powered to detect statistical difference at these time points.
+3 months: ORSERDU 55.9% (95% CI: 45.8-66.1) vs fulvestrant or AI 39.6% (95% CI: 29.4-49.7); 6 months: ORSERDU 40.8% (95% CI: 30.1-51.4) vs fulvestrant or AI 19.1% (95% CI: 10.5-27.8); 12 months: ORSERDU 26.8% (95% CI: 16.2-37.4) vs fulvestrant or AI 8.2% (95% CI: 1.3-15.1); 18 months: ORSERDU 24.3% (95% CI: 13.7-35.0) vs fulvestrant or AI (NE).3

 Female ESR1-mutated mBC patient treated with ORSERDU®